Mapuche: Textiles

 One of the best-known arts of the Mapuche is their textiles.
-The oldest data on textiles in the southernmost areas of the American continent (southern Chile and Argentina today) are found in some archaeological excavations, such as those of Pitrén Cemetery near the city of Temuco, and the Alboyanco site in the Biobío Region, both of Chile; and the Rebolledo Arriba Cemetery in Neuquén Province (Argentina). researchers have found evidence of fabrics made with complex techniques and designs, dated to between AD 1300–1350.
+The oldest data on textiles in the southernmost areas of the American continent (southern Chile and Argentina today) are found in some archaeological excavations, such as those of Pitrén Cemetery near the city of Temuco, and the Alboyanco site in the Biobío Region, both of Chile; and the Rebolledo Arriba Cemetery in Neuquén Province (Argentina). researchers have found evidence of fabrics made with complex techniques and designs, dated between AD 1300–1350.

 The Mapuche women were responsible for spinning and weaving.
-Knowledge of both weaving techniques and textile patterns particular to the locality were usually transmitted within the family, with mothers, grandmothers, and aunts teaching a girl the skills they had learned from their own elders.
+Knowledge of both weaving techniques and textile patterns particular to the locality was usually transmitted within the family, with mothers, grandmothers, and aunts teaching a girl the skills they had learned from their elders.
 Women who excelled in the textile arts were highly honored for their accomplishments and contributed economically and culturally to their kinship group.
-A measure of the importance of weaving is evident in the expectation that a man give a larger dowry for a bride who was an accomplished weaver.
+A measure of the importance of weaving is evident in the expectation that a man gives a larger dowry for a bride who was an accomplished weaver.

 In addition, the Mapuche used their textiles as an important surplus and an exchange trading good.
-Numerous sixteenth-century accounts describe their bartering the textiles with other indigenous peoples, and with colonists in newly developed settlements.
+Numerous sixteenth-century accounts describe their bartering the textiles with other Indigenous peoples, and with colonists in newly developed settlements.
 Such trading enabled the Mapuche to obtain those goods that they did not produce or held in high esteem, such as horses.
-Tissue volumes made by Aboriginal women and marketed in the Araucanía and the north of the Patagonia Argentina were really considerable and constitute a vital economic resource for indigenous families.
-The production of fabrics in the time before European settlement was clearly intended for uses beyond domestic consumption.
+Tissue volumes made by Aboriginal women and marketed in the Araucanía and the north of Patagonia Argentina were considerable and constituted a vital economic resource for Indigenous families.
+The production of fabrics in the time before European settlement was intended for uses beyond domestic consumption.

-At present, the fabrics woven by the Mapuche continue to be used for domestic purposes, as well as for gift, sale or barter.
-Most Mapuche women and their families now wear garments with foreign designs and tailored with materials of industrial origin, but they continue to weave ponchos, blankets, bands and belts for regular use.
+At present, the fabrics woven by the Mapuche continue to be used for domestic purposes, as well as for gift, sale, or barter.
+Most Mapuche women and their families now wear garments with foreign designs and tailored with materials of industrial origin, but they continue to weave ponchos, blankets, bands, and belts for regular use.
 Many of the fabrics are woven for trade, and in many cases, are an important source of income for families.
 Glazed pots are used to dye the wool.
 Many Mapuche women continue to weave fabrics according to the customs of their ancestors and transmit their knowledge in the same way: within domestic life, from mother to daughter, and from grandmothers to granddaughters.
 This form of learning is based on gestural imitation, and only rarely, and when strictly necessary, the apprentice receives explicit instructions or help from their instructors.
-Knowledge is transmitted as fabric is woven, the weaving and transmission of knowledge go together.
+Knowledge is transmitted as the fabric is woven, the weaving and transmission of knowledge go together.